Scientists

 Dorte Haubjerg Søgaard

-from the atmosphere.
-Dorte Søgaard has several important publications on the
+Dorte Søgaard has several important publications on the subject - hyperlink.

 US Scientists